linode/docs/docs/development/awk/intro-to-awk/intro-to-awk.md

 Adding two elements and deleting a[0]
 Index: 2 with value: 3
 Index: 3 with value: 4
-Index: Two with value: TwoTwo
+Index: Two with value: Two_value
-Index: One with value: OneOne
+Index: One with value: One_value
 Index: 1 with value: 2
 a[1] = a["1"] = 2
 {{< /output >}}